edk2-porting/linux-next/Documentation/userspace-api/mfd_noexec.rst

 :Contributor:
 	Aleksa Sarai <cyphar@cyphar.com>

-Since Linux introduced the memfd feature, memfd have always had their execute bit set, and the memfd_create() syscall doesn't allow setting it differently.
+Since Linux introduced the memfd feature, memfds have always had their execute bit set, and the memfd_create() syscall doesn't allow setting it differently.

-However, in a secure by default system, such as ChromeOS, (where all executables should come from the rootfs, which is protected by Verified boot), this executable nature of memfd opens a door for NoExec bypass and enables “confused deputy attack”.
+However, in a secure-by-default system, such as ChromeOS, (where all executables should come from the rootfs, which is protected by verified boot), this executable nature of memfd opens a door for NoExec bypass and enables “confused deputy attack”.
 E.g, in VRP bug [1]: cros_vm process created a memfd to share the content with an external process, however the memfd is overwritten and used for executing arbitrary code and root escalation.
-[2] lists more VRP in this kind.
+[2] lists more VRP of this kind.

-On the other hand, executable memfd has its legit use, runc uses memfd’s seal and executable feature to copy the contents of the binary then execute them, for such system, we need a solution to differentiate runc's use of  executable memfds and an attacker's [3].
+On the other hand, executable memfd has its legit use: runc uses memfd’s seal and executable feature to copy the contents of the binary then execute them.
+For such a system, we need a solution to differentiate runc's use of executable memfds and an attacker's [3].

-To address those above.
+To address those above:
  - Let memfd_create() set X bit at creation time.
  - Let memfd be sealed for modifying X bit when NX is set.
- - A new pid namespace sysctl: vm.memfd_noexec to help applications to migrating and enforcing non-executable MFD.
+ - Add a new pid namespace sysctl: vm.memfd_noexec to help applications to migrating and enforcing non-executable MFD.

 User API